top of page

-Tommy is ten years old and has a very rare genetic condition called Wolf-Hirschhorn Syndrome.
+Tommy has a very rare genetic condition called Wolf-Hirschhorn Syndrome.
 Unfortunately this means he has profound learning difficulties, complex physical disabilities and needs 24-hour care.

 He has had many battles in his life, including 30 trips by ambulance to hospital for life-threatening seizures and breathing problems.
 He has also had many long stays in hospital, several life-saving operations and been in Intensive Care three times.